Elgolfin/Blog/posts/cheatsheets/cheatsheet-git-by-example.md

 git lg

 # Merge master with the feature branch with no fast-forward
+#
-# This way, a merge commit will be kept for historical reason with the name of the merged branch
+# This way, a merge commit will be kept for historical reason
+# with the name of the merged branch
+#
+# However, git bisect will not work as expected
+# and git rebase -i head~n could grab more commits than needed
+#
+# See Stack Overflow link below
 git checkout master
 git merge features/feature-1 --no-ff